Your Cart is Empty

 In return, the restaurant’s waste disposal costs are reduced, all while supporting an environmentally friendly cause.

 Is this what people call two birds with one… chopstick?

 Throughout the alignment and sorting process in our shaker table, anything that doesn’t belong is manually removed by hand.

 We don’t use water or any type of chemicals in the process of sanitization - imagine tons of pressure, and heat that removes any trails of contamination or bacteria in our newly formed tiles.
 An energy efficient system to create a beautiful, new and uniform material.

 We’re proud to say that we generate very little waste.
 Our manufacturing scraps are saved and used in other smaller products such as keychains and our signature Zero Waste table.

 We are also a carbon negative company, because it takes minimal energy to create new products in relation to the energy used to produce the chopsticks itself.

 In North America, over 95% of disposable chopsticks are made out of bamboo, with the remaining percentage being wooden.
 Both types are pressed in our microfactories, regardless of size or shape.

 However, when it comes to environmental impact, we prefer bamboo in comparison to wood because of its rapid growth rate and therefore, more sustainable use of bamboo as renewable material in second life products.

-All products are made in our microfactories, with locations currently in Vancouver and Montreal, and a third location in São Paulo, Brazil, opening next year.
+All products are made in our microfactories, with locations currently in Vancouver and Montreal, and locations in São Paulo (Brazil), and Los Angeles (USA) opening next year.